maxsauers13/STFW/Nan_log.md

 - add animation for the character

 ## 4/10/2022
-- start work on underground map design
+- start working on underground map design

+## 4/12/2022
+- start working on lab design
+- add toxin concentration

+## 4/17/2022
+- add zombie and animation

+## 4/18/2022
+- start working on underground room
+- add elevator

 NEED TO DO：
  1. ~~be able to drop the item~~